-- 6.1 It is the responsibility of both the shooter and shoot management to conduct a shoot in a reasonable and safe manner. - 6.2 It is shoot management's responsibility to remove/disqualify any contestant who is conducting himself/herself in an unsafe manner. - 6.4 It is shoot management's responsibility to instruct the trap help in proper and safe conduct of their respective duties. - 6.5 All trap help must have a flag or other warning device to warn of any person(s) entering or exiting the trap house. - 6.6 Trap personnel should be instructed on the potential danger of the trap; trap throwing arm. - 6.7 Movement and exposure on adjacent traps should be kept to a minimum. - 6.8 The practice of tracking targets behind a shooting squad is unsafe and is not permitted. - 6.9 Disorderly Conduct - Disorderly conduct or intoxication is strictly prohibited at the range complex and anyone guilty of same will be expelled from the range complex. - 6.10 A gun, which for any reason fails to fire as intended, must be promptly opened without any subsequent determination by the puller/scorer of the cause of the failure to fire. - 6.11 All guns must have the action open can contain no live or empty shells at any time, except when the shooter is on the firing line and instructed to load a shell.
+- 6.1 It is the responsibility of both the shooter and shoot management to conduct a shoot in a reasonable and safe manner. - 6.2 It is shoot management's responsibility to remove/disqualify any contestant who is conducting himself/herself in an unsafe manner. - 6.4 It is shoot management's responsibility to instruct the trap help in proper and safe conduct of their respective duties. - 6.5 All trap help must have a flag or other warning device to warn of any person(s) entering or exiting the trap house. - 6.6 Trap personnel should be instructed on the potential danger of the trap; trap throwing arm. - 6.7 Movement and exposure on adjacent traps should be kept to a minimum. - 6.8 The practice of tracking targets behind a shooting squad is unsafe and is not permitted. - 6.9 Disorderly Conduct Disorderly conduct or intoxication is strictly prohibited at the range complex and anyone guilty of same will be expelled from the range complex. - 6.10 A gun, which for any reason fails to fire as intended, must be promptly opened without any subsequent determination by the puller/scorer of the cause of the failure to fire.
+In the event of a jam, the contestant will be given two (2) minutes to clear the jam.
+If time elapses past 2 minutes, the contestant will be scored as a failure to fire for the remainder of the round. - 6.11 All guns must have the action open can contain no live or empty shells at any time, except when the shooter is on the firing line and instructed to load a shell.
 A break open gun's action may be closed when it is in the gun rack but must not contain a live or empty shell. - 6.12 Test shots will not be permitted before a squad starts shooting and may only be fired when requested by the puller/scorer to verify an apparent gun misfire, gun malfunction or broken gun. - 6.13 Contestants shall place a live shell in his/her gun only when on a post facing the traps and only when instructed to do so.
 Only one live shell is permitted in his/her gun at one time and empty shells must be removed before moving from one post to another.
 When rotating posts, the shooter will not walk in front of other contestants. - 6.14 A contestant may hold his/her gun in any safe position when it is his/her turn to shoot.
 The contestant must in no manner interfere with the preceding shooter by raising his/her gun to point or otherwise create an observable distraction. - 6.15 All guns used by contestants must be equipped, fitted and utilized so as to not eject empty shells in a manner that substantially disturbs or interferes with other contestants. - 6.16 All shooters, pullers/scorers and trap personnel must wear appropriate eye and hearing protection while on the trap field.
 Failure to do so could result in disqualification. - 6.17 The practice of resting the muzzle of the shotgun on a shooter's toe is prohibited.